Truth is stranger than fiction. You won’t think these weird stories of extreme frugality from around the world are real, but they are!

 Marvel at the weird stories or be amused, but whatever your response is, you won’t get bored.

 Will you dare try #17 and #18 for Valentine’s Day?
 The best advice?
-Perhaps not!
+Do NOT do these things!

 (This post contains affiliate links.
 Thanks for supporting us as we love to continue providing you with free information.
 Please read my disclosure policy).